 Our historic clubhouse is the center of many activities at Lake Forest.
 Most clubs and groups hold their meetings here, several dances are held in the ballroom each year, porch suppers are favorite events, holiday activities, porch sitting and a clubroom in the downstairs that is host to Happy Hour every Friday evening are just a few of the happenings.
 In some Lake families second generation weddings are taking place in the clubhouse.
 The clubhouse is also home to our own Post Office, one of only a few left in the US, on privately owned property.

-We are very proud of our unique, nine hole, sand green, golf course.
+We are very proud of our unique, nine hole, sand green, pasture golf course.
+In early 2014 the golf course was added to the Register of Historic Kansas Places and the National Register of Historic Places making it the first golf course in Kansas to receive this honor.
 Rolling hills, a stream, strategically placed trees, grasses and boulders make this 3021-yard course fun and challenging to play.
 Lake Forest members maintain the course and are responsible for its design.
 One and two day tournaments are held several times each summer and competition is fierce.
 The golf course is home to a Golf Cart Drive-In Movie each year around Fourth of July.
 It is also very popular for walkers, dog outings, kite flying and just driving around on a golf cart enjoying the beauty and fresh air.